sanjeeb2017/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture
+This journal contains the Week-0 details for AWS Boot camp.
+This will provide step by step approach for someone to start with AWS cloud journey.
+I will update and refine the details with time.

-In the week-0 of AWS boot camp I learned below topics.
+In the first week, we are going to cover the below topics.

-1. All Pre-requisites require for setting up the environment for the boot camp.
+1. All Pre-requisites required for setting up the development environment for the boot camp.
+This will help in praticing and developing all codes down the line.
+This is super important for all of us.
-2. Create budgets and setting up the billing alram.
+2. Create budgets and setting up the billing alram in AWS.
+There are lots of free services available in AWS and some of them are NOT covered in Free tier.
+So managing cost is very important in cloud.
+Creating your own budget and set up billing alram will help in getting alert when you have cross your defined estimation.
 3. Security best pratices to be followed in AWS cloud environments.
+Security is very important and there is zero tolerance in security.
+So we have to follow some best practices while setting up the account in AWS, creating users and assign permissions or policies.

 Here are my understanding on Billing and Architecture.